gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ### Can't Render to a Smaller Resolution Pixel Buffer when Foveation is Enabled

 Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
 Certain graphics techniques allow for rendering to a lower resolution pixel buffer and upscaling it before presenting it or using it as an input to another effect.
 That is a performance optimisation.
 Apple for example has the [MetalFX](https://developer.apple.com/documentation/metalfx) upscaler that allows us to render to a smaller pixel buffer and upscale it back to native resolution.
 That is not possible when rendering on visionOS with foveation enabled due to the [`rasterizationRateMaps`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/rasterizationratemaps) property.
 That property is set internally by Compositor Services when a new `LayerRenderer` is created based on whether we turned on the [`isFoveationEnabled`](https://developer.apple.com/documentation/compositorservices/layerrenderer/configuration-swift.struct/isfoveationenabled) property in our layer configuration.
 We don't have a say in the direct creation of the `rasterizationRateMaps` property.
 We can not use smaller viewport sizes sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps because the viewport dimensions will not match.
 We can not change the dimensions of the predefined rasterization rate maps.

+### Postprocessing

+Many Apple official examples use compute shaders to postprocess the final scene texture.
+Implementing sepia, vignette and other graphics techniques happen at the postprocessing stage.

+Using compute shaders to write to the textures provided by Compositor Services' `LayerRenderer` is not allowed.
+That is because these textures do not have the [`MTLTextureUsage.shaderWrite`](https://developer.apple.com/documentation/metal/mtltextureusage/1515854-shaderwrite) flag enabled.
+We can not enable this flag post factum ourselves, because they were internally created by Compositor Services.
+So for postprocessing we are left with spawning fullscreen quads for each display and using fragment shader to implement our postprocessing effects.
+That is allowed because the textures provided by Compositor Services **do** have the [`MTLTextureUsage.renderTarget`](https://developer.apple.com/documentation/metal/mtltextureusage/1515701-rendertarget) flag enabled.
+That is the case with the textures provided by `MTKView` on other Apple hardware btw.